 Consulting, like every industry, has its shitty moments, things that piss you off and make you hate the job.
 I have my list of things that I hate in consulting.
-Below just a few of them.
+Below are just a few of them.
 Enjoy the list of an always complaining badass consultant 🙂 :

-- Death by Power Point.
+- Death by PowerPoint.
 Consultants overdo the presentations.
 I would be not surprised if some consultants prepare a power point presentation showing how awesome they are for their blind dates from Tinder 😉 .
 Quite often you put things on slides, knowing that nobody will read them.
 You do it just because you have already devoted time to analyzing certain phenomena.
-People feel obliged to share what they have produce to show how smart and hardworking they are.
+People feel obliged to share what they have produced to show how smart and hardworking they are.
 In most cases just forget it and show what really makes the value.
 Nobody cares whether you get the job done with 100 slides or just with 10.
 Besides, a lot of things can be solved with 10 minutes talk or a short Excel.

 - Lack of action.
 Consulting sometimes feels like a sea where no wind blows.
-You are saddled with endless slides, analyses but nothing is born out of it.
+You are saddled with endless slides, and analyses but nothing is born out of it.
 You don’t see factories being built or something working a bit better.
 That’s why I preferred performance improvement and implementation projects where you are not the architect but also the supervisor of the implementation.
 You can see the change happening in front of your eyes.

 - Douchebag consultants.
-As a consultant you may feel like you are at the top of the food chain.
+As a consultant, you may feel like you are at the top of the food chain.
 You aren’t.
 You are as important as any other employee on the customer’s side so treat them with respect and they will help you with your work.
 Don’t be a douchebag.